ugururesin/Azure-ML-Project2/README.md

 ![diagram](img/architecture.png)

 1. **Authentication** : In this step, we need to create a Security Principal (SP) to interact with the Azure Workspace.
+(Since I do not have permission to crate a SP in Udacity Lab, this step is skipped)
 2. **Automated ML Experiment** : In this step, we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 3. **Deploy the best model** : Deploying the Best Model will allow us to interact with the HTTP API service and interact with the model by sending data over POST requests.
 4. **Enable logging** : Logging helps monitor our deployed model.
 It helps us know the number of requests it gets, the time each request takes, etc.